What You Need to Know About Identity Theft

 Preventing Identity Theft

-Keeping your personal and financial information safe and secure is all about being prepared and taking the necessary precautions.
-Here’s how you can protect yourself from identity theft every step of the way.
+Keeping your personal and financial information safe and secure is all about taking the necessary precautions.
+Here’s how you can protect yourself from identity theft:

 Secure Your Mail

 - Place outgoing mail in a USPS mailbox

 - Pick up incoming mail daily